nickibeaks/btc-scrna-training/material/docs/stratification-and-cnv.md

 !!! warning

     InferCNV predictions are carried out in two distinct modes: reference-based, which leverages known malignant cells from the single-cell experiment, and reference-free mode, which employs a statistical procedure to estimate the CNV load cut-off.
-Currently, we utilize the reference-free mode.
+Currently, we utilize the reference-free mode. **The pipeline stores the inferCNV heatmap in the data folder**.

 #### 2.2.
 Consensus approach (under development)

-Alternatively, we also offer annotations derived from the consensus approach (**under development**), which appears to more effectively capture smaller cell populations.
+Alternatively, we also offer annotations based on the consensus approach (**under development**), which appears to more effectively capture smaller cell populations.
 However, neither approach can be considered flawless.

 ![Image caption](figures/umap-consensus.png){align=center}